ammbra/developer/java-amber/records-2-construction.md

 In Java 19, there were three ways to perform pattern matching on a record:

+* pattern matching for instanceof, originally introduced in Java 16, allows you to declare a variable directly during the instanceof check,
+* record pattern, with which you can extract the values of the pattern instance,
+* and named record pattern.

 ```java
 <copy>
 // Pattern matching for instanceof